workarea-commerce/workarea/docs/source/articles/change-the-storefront-product-pricing-ui.html.md

 ## Recommendations in Storefront emails

-The product pricing partial is also referenced by the recommendations mailer partial, for use in generating recommendations to users of the site.
+The product pricing partial is also referenced by the recommendations mailer view, for use in generating recommendations for users of the site.

 Styling for this markup is provided by the `.product-grid` component that lives inside the `email` Stylesheet directory, specifically in: